-Ellis County does not have a Hazard Mitigation Plan.
+Kingfisher County does have a Hazard Mitigation Plan, but was unavailable for this study.

 C.2.1.1.
 Historical Data on Natural Disasters and Other Hazards

 Data on historical damages and casualties is typically collected as part of a Hazard Mitigation Plan preparation to determine the appropriate planning measures and actions to take before and after an event.